Rhode Island Small Estate Affidavit Form

 Step 3 – Collect Assets

-The voluntary administrator or executor can present a copy of the certification of appointment to collect the assets listed in the petition schedule.
-Both tangible and intangible property (defined in § 33-21.1-1(10)), such as money, accounts, stocks, and bonds may be collected in the same manner.
+The voluntary administrator or executor can present a copy of the Certification to collect the assets listed in the Petition from individuals or entities holding them.[8]
+Tangible and intangible property, such as money, accounts, stocks, and bonds, may be collected in this manner.

 Step 4 – Settle Estate

-The voluntary administrator or executor will need to settle the estate in the following order:
+The voluntary administrator or executor must settle the estate in the following order[9]: